Fire and rescue services

 Not all taxis are metered.
 Ensure the meter is on or agree on the fare before you leave.

-Ethiopia has bus and limited rail services.
+Ethiopia has limited bus and rail services.
 However, safety standards aren't the same as in Australia.
 Buses have been attacked outside Addis Ababa.

 More information: